check-spelling/check-spelling-docs/Event-descriptions.md

 > Error: Failed to retrieve cspell:software-terms/softwareTerms.txt -- https://raw.githubusercontent.com/check-spelling/cspell-dicts/v20220814/dictionaries/software-terms/softwareTerms.txt (dictionary-not-found)

 This can happen if a path to a dictionary is incorrect.
 The most common case is when upgrading versions of check-spelling.
-Newer versions may use refreshed versions of the [cspell: dictionaries](https://github.com/streetsidesoftware/cspell-dicts) which may have reorganized their dictionaries.
+Newer versions may use refreshed versions of the [cspell: dictionaries](https://github.com/streetsidesoftware/cspell-dicts) and their dictionaries are reorganized periodically.

 ### Resolution